craigmckeachie/handsonreact/docs/labs/js/10-CreatingForm.md

 ---
-title: "Lab 10: Creating a Form to Edit Your Data"
+title: 'Lab 10: Creating a Form to Edit Your Data'
 ---

 ## Objectives